 Today I want to talk about a popular activity that has taken the world by storm.
 It is called the Kindness Rock Project.
 Let me tell you about my experience.
 I was walking in the park with my son and was having a very bad day.
 My son pointed to a tree and said blue rock.
 I looked down and found this rock that said “All you need is love.”
 It truly brought a smile to my face and it was exactly what I needed on such a hard day.
 I went home and posted my find on our local Facebook group page that was made for the kindness rock project in our area.
 And then quickly joined into the movement.

 My son and I painted our own rocks and dropped them off at the same park we found this one above.
 I hope my rocks also brought a smile to someones face.
 Also cheered up someone who was having a tough time.

 Kindness Rock Project With Troops

-That got me thinking, how popular is this, how many Girl Scout Leaders don’t know about this amazing way to show kindness to others while having fun being creative.
-I did some research and found their are many Facebook groups out there that are specific to different areas in USA so instead of sharing all the groups, I will give you information about the founder site, and from there you can easily search to determine if your town has their own group, if not take part in the international Kindness Rock page.
+That got me thinking, how popular is this?
+How many Girl Scout Leaders don’t know about this amazing way to show kindness to others while having fun being creative.
+I did some research and found their are many Facebook groups out there that are specific to different areas in USA.
+Instead of sharing all the groups, I will give you information about the founder site.
+From there you can easily search to determine if your town has their own group.
+If not take part in the international Kindness Rock page.

-This is my legal claus since I don’t know everyones rules and laws in your community: Before jumping in, I will add that many areas have rules and regulations on how, where, and how many rocks can be placed in your neighborhood.
-Do some research before you join in on this movement to make sure your not hurting the environment or breaking any laws.
+This is my legal clause since I don’t know everyones rules and laws in your community.
+Before jumping in, I will add that many areas have rules and regulations on where, and how many rocks can be placed in your neighborhood.
+Do some research before you join in on this movement to make sure you are not hurting the environment or breaking any laws.